zane-monster/nvim-nvchad-dockerize/README.md

 # How to use this docker image

-1. create a docker volume
+- create a docker volume if no existed volume before

 ```sh
 docker volume create nvim_red_duck